-\Think it's helping, stopped proliferation of blood vessels, have tunnel vision in one eye but it started to get tightened much more than last year
+Think it's helping, stopped proliferation of blood vessels, have tunnel vision in one eye but it started to get tightened much more than last year

 A majority of respondents who receive injections also indicated that they have not missed an injection in the last year (68.2%).
 Despite this, the number of patients who have missed injections is sizeable (31.8%) and deserving of attention.
 Further, in a similar study on AMD conducted by our groups, the percentage of missed appointments was just below 20%.
-It is worth considering why patients with DR and DME appear to be missing more appointments that those with AMD.
-Additionally, since this data were collected before COVID, it is safe to assume that more appointments are being missed today then at the beginning of 2020.
-This notion is supported by findings from the CCB COVID study, which is referenced at the end of section 3 in this submission: "This study also reported that 1,500 fewer patients received injections for diabetic retinopathy in 2020 compared with 2019.
-When combined with other delayed or cancelled eye examinations and treatments it was estimated that an additional 1,437 people experienced vision loss due to the pandemic."
+It is worth considering why patients with DR and DME appear to be missing more appointments than those with AMD.
 Clearly, missed injection appointments-and by extension all forms of nonadherence and non-persistence-require serious attention when developing policies and treatments for DR and DME and support the development and approval of new treatments which can reduce treatment burden.

 Following up on this, our survey asked respondents why they have cancelled or delayed appointments in the past.
-Although the response rate for this question was quite low, most respondents indicated that they were too busy to attend the appointment (50%), followed by not feeling well (33.3%), being "unable to find someone to take me to the appointment" (16.7%), and being "scared to receive the injection" (16.7%).
+Although the response rate for this question was quite low, most respondents indicated that they were too busy to attend the appointment (50%), not feeling well (33.3%), being "unable to find someone to take me to the appointment" (16.7%), and being "scared to receive the injection" (16.7%).